fredderks/bird_observations/README.md

 # bird_observations
-This webapp is created to give a chronological overview of observations users have made of birds in the Netherlands using the platform waarnemingen.nl
+This webapp is created to give a chronological overview of observations users have made of birds in the Netherlands using the platform [waarneming.nl](https://waarneming.nl/)

 ![Bird Observations Map Demo](demo/bird_obs_demo.gif)